palette-software/chargeback-workbook/docs/chargeback.md

 ### Mixed Mode - No Backgrounder Segregation

-In case when there are no dedicated workers for backgrounders, we should estimate the CPU consumption ratio between backgrounder and interactive sessions.
+In case there are no dedicated workers for backgrounders, we should estimate the CPU consumption ratio between backgrounder and interactive sessions.

 Considering the following CPU breakdown, where `vizqlserver` used 682 hours of CPU time and `backgrounder` used 426 hours with total of on 80 worker cores, the number of interactive CPUs are: $80 \times \frac {682} {682 +426} \approx  49.24$ cores, while the number of backgrounder CPU cores are:  $80 \times \frac {426} {682 +426} \approx  30.75$.